11 Sex Myths Everyone Thinks are True

 The reality:Intercourse at its core simply means penetration.
 Sex, on the other hand, is a broader term that includes a wide variety of sexual acts, and can hold an emotional component.
 Confusing these two can be detrimental to couples who are facing additional challenges, such as painful sex, past trauma or erectile dysfunction.
 You can, in fact, be having sex without penetration, and yes, it counts.

-RELATED: Signs you are comfortable in your relationship.
+YOU MIGHT ALSO LIKE: Signs you are comfortable in your relationship

 Sex Myths: You should be able to tell if someone has an STIThe belief is that someone who has a sexually transmitted infection would have visible symptoms.